Great Big Bucks on the Rosebud

 Use caution if you decide to hunt the great big bucks on the Rosebud Indian Reservation in South Dakota.

 Caution, not in the sense that you will find yourself in danger, but caution, in that the mystique of this country will take root in your soul and it will be very difficult to break away – some have already tried, including myself.

-It is a place of majestic butts, vast native grasslands, oak islands and rich agricultural valleys, where a Native American spirit blows in the wind across a historic landscape.
+It is a place of majestic buttes, vast native grasslands, oak islands and rich agricultural valleys, where a Native American spirit blows in the wind across a historic landscape.

 It has become my home away from home for more than a decade now only because I cannot resist her call come hunting season.

-On the Rosebud, you’ll find a rich diversity of tribal grasslands that have been preserved over time, due in large part to the Lakota way of life and their respect for the land.
+On the Rosebud reservation, you’ll find a rich diversity of tribal grasslands that have been preserved over time, due in large part to the Lakota way of life and their respect for the land.